 - 5 Minute Protein Energy Balls using WowButter.

-Peanut butter alternatives taste delicious in savory dishes too
+Peanut butter without peanuts taste delicious in savory dishes too

-Peanut butter alternatives aren’t just for people with food allergies
+A peanut butter alternative for nut allergy is not just for people with food allergies

-To sum up, the number of nut-free schools and nut-free classrooms are increasing due to children entering school with nut allergies.
+To sum up, the number of nut-free schools and classrooms are increasing due to children entering school with nut and peanut allergies.

-Likewise, if you don’t live with a nut allergy, it can feel daunting to find nut free alternatives.
-If you can provide a list of safe peanut butter alternatives to family, friends and your school it will allow you to safely eat snacks together.
+Likewise, if you don’t live with a peanut allergy, it can feel daunting to find peanut butter without peanuts.
+If you can provide a list of safe options to family, friends and your school it will allow you to safely eat snacks together.

 In addition, I’ve had many of our friends and other parents exclaim how much they love the alternatives more than peanut butter!